GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ICAM Privileged Access Management Playbook
-August 30,2021 iv

-ICAM Privileged Access Management Playbook

-August 30, 2021 v
+August 30, 2021

 **Introduction**

 Privileged Access Management represents each individual engaged in privileged level access to a government network or system that is responsible for the configuration and maintenance or the management of that system/systems.
 This playbook is a method to apply the National Institute of Standards and Technology (NIST) Special Publication 800-53 security controls to this management process.
 Federal agencies can perform a Risk Assessment) to determine the appropriate security controls and best practices to reduce Insider Threat issues.
 The development of this document aligns with and supports the responsibilities of the ICAMSC, which include:
--Aligning federal agencies around common practices by fostering effective government- wide Identity, Credential, and Access Management (ICAM)
+- Aligning federal agencies around common practices by fostering effective government- wide Identity, Credential, and Access Management (ICAM)
--Collaborating with Federal Government and external identity management activities (non-federal, commercial, and more) to leverage best practices and enhance interoperability; and
+- Collaborating with Federal Government and external identity management activities (non-federal, commercial, and more) to leverage best practices and enhance interoperability; and
--Enabling trust and interoperability in online transactions, through the application of common policies and approaches, in activities that cross organizational boundaries.
+- Enabling trust and interoperability in online transactions, through the application of common policies and approaches, in activities that cross organizational boundaries.
 This guidance has been prepared for use by federal agencies and is not intended to contradict other previously established standards and guidelines that are mandatory and binding on federal agencies.
 Additionally, these guidelines should not be interpreted as altering or superseding the existing authority of the FICAM Roadmap.